 And so that’s where that’s the one area that FinCEN identifies, but not countries in general.

 Q: I usually request invoices from my customer suppliers.
-Check those business and vessels through the sanctions list, but not always a bill of lading is received, is there another document that can be requested?
+Check those businesses and vessels through the sanctions list, but not always a bill of lading is received, is there another document that can be requested?

 A: So, it depends on what you’re seeing.
 I guess if you have the commercial invoice, if that’s got enough information on it, that may be sufficient if you can get a bill of lading as well to compare that to, then that’s bonus points.